noambenm/StockSender-Project/README.md

-# This is the beginning of the Python project
+This is my Python project called StockSender.
-# My idea is that this automation will monitor realtime stocks and will sent
-# notifications based on some criteria
-# I will update this README file as the project develops
+Its purpuse is to run every time the stock market opens, and when it does, compare the opening value of the VOO ETF to the past month avarage.
+If the current price is 15% lower than the past month avarage, it sends an Email to me telling me that I should buy the ETF